 Walking tours are a great way to get the feel for the Acropolis, Plaka and the atmosphere of Athens...

 To the north of the city is Kifissia, a 30 minute ride on the metro and train line.
-It is a beautiful leafy green area, known for its cool temperatures and great shopping.
+It is a beautiful leafy green area, known for its cool temperatures and great shopping, perfect for a longer stay in the city or for a business trip.

 See our dedicated Kifissia page with hotels, cafes and tips for enjoying this lovely northern suburb.